 The Honors Community embraces the ideal of scholarly engagement as a goal for all high-achieving students.
 Through increased interaction with faculty both inside and outside of the classroom, students are immersed in a collaborative, intellectual, and close-knit social community with a focus on academic enrichment and excellence.

-Honors RLC residents enjoy opportunities to meet with other Honors students and have meaningful interactions with Tulane professors through specialized programming.
-Professors lead the Wall Societies, groups of students with similar interests, which meet monthly to explore topics of interest and often take off-campus excursions.
-For instance, the Books and Reading Society annually hosts a “Graveyard Poets” poetry reading in the historic Lafayette Cemetery #1 in the Garden District, while the Tulane, Naturally Society explores beautiful Cane Bayou via canoe.
-The Wall Faculty-in-Residence hosts a variety of programs throughout the school year, from fun social events to panel discussions designed to help students explore the question: “What is College For?”
-One such panel in Fall 2018 featured staff from Academic Advising, Study Abroad, Honors, and the Center for Public Service who helped students plan for spring registration and look ahead to the future.
+Honors RLC residents in Wall and Weatherhead Residence Halls enjoy opportunities to meet other Honors students and have meaningful interactions with Tulane professors through specialized programming.
+In the first-year Honors RLC in Wall, professors known as Wall Fellows lead the Wall Societies, groups of students with similar interests which meet monthly to explore topics of interest and often take off-campus excursions.
+The Books and Reading Society hosts an annual “Graveyard Poets” poetry reading in the historic Lafayette Cemetery #1 in the Garden District, while the Louisiana Environmental Awareness and Fun (LEAF) Society takes trips to Barataria Preserve, the Louisiana Universities Marine Consortium (LUMCON) facility in Chauvin, LA.
+Other Wall Societies have visited the National WWII Museum and the New Orleans Pharmacy Museum, as well as participated in New Orleans Entrepreneur Week.
+In addition to Wall Society programming, the Wall faculty-in-residence hosts a variety of programs throughout the school year, from fun social events to panel discussions designed to help students explore the question: “What is College For?”
+One such panel brings together staff from the Honors Program, Academic Advising, the Office of Student Success, and Study Abroad to help students plan for spring registration and look ahead to the future.

 All first-year Honors students are required to take a Colloquium or an Honors Business TIDES course.
 To enroll in the Honors Program, first-year students must take either COLQ 1010, COLQ 1020, or one of the Honors sections of TIDB 1010.
 Any of these courses will satisfy the first-year TIDES requirement.